113ll3/Ibmclouddocscli/plugins/cbr/context-based-restrictions.md

 --resource-type (string)
 :   Shorthand for creating IBM Cloud resource attribute `resourceType`.

---service-instance (string)
+--service-instance SERVICE_INSTANCE_GUID (string)
-:   Shorthand for creating IBM Cloud resource attribute `serviceInstance`.
+:   GUID of the service instance.
+This option is exclusive with the --file option.

 --service-name (string)
 :   Shorthand for creating IBM Cloud resource attribute `serviceName`.